jtwebman/pipe-callbacks/README.md

 ## Improvements

 I like writing functional javascript.
-If you have any improvements please feel free to open a issue or pull request.
+If you have any improvements please feel free to open an issue or pull request.

 Enjoy!